Q. How many sidewalk gaps are there in Ann Arbor?

 A: In November of 2020, voters approved a six-year New Sidewalk Millage.
 This millage, which will generate an annual revenue of approximately $1.3 million, will be used exclusively for sidewalk gap filling projects.
 Prior to the passing of this millage, new sidewalk construction costs were assessed to the property owners abutting the new sidewalk.
 Funding from the New Sidewalk Millage will apply to all sidewalks constructed adjacent to tax-paying parcels in the City of Ann Arbor.

 Q. Are there other sources of funding available to pay for new sidewalks?

 A: In some situations, federal or state funds may be available for construction of new sidewalks.
 These potential sites are typically located along main transportation routes.
 The city seeks federal and state grants when possible, however their availability is limited, and use must meet strict requirements.
 These funds also do not cover the full cost to design, construct, and inspect a new sidewalk.

 Q: How can residents initiate getting a new sidewalk installed where none currently exists?

-Since citizen requests are one of the criteria to prioritize sidewalk gaps, if new sidewalk is desired in an area, a written request may be submitted which may help move the location forward in the prioritization.
+Since citizen requests are one of the criteria to prioritize sidewalk gaps, if new sidewalk is desired in an area, a written/digital request may be submitted which may help move the location forward in the prioritization.
 This criteria is scored such that submitting a petition for the desired project will earn more points depending on the number of signatures, as follows:

 City of Ann Arbor, Larcom City Hall